-Dinacharya is a practice in Indian Ayurvedic medicine that consists of a daily routine that helps to establish balance in one’s constitution.
+Dinacharya (sometimes also written as Dincharya) is a practice in Indian Ayurvedic medicine that consists of a daily routine that helps to establish balance in one’s constitution.
 The idea behind Dinacharya is that carrying out various daily practices routinely promotes physical and mental balance, self-esteem, discipline, peace, happiness, and longevity.

 The activities performed cover the early morning time, daytime and evening, and include elimination and evacuation, hygiene and bathing, massage and exercise, meditation and prayer, food and drinks, study and work, relaxation and sleeping.
 These practices are ultimately aimed at keeping the three Doshas Vata, Pitta and Kapha in balance for optimal health.